Actor Billy Eichner: 'F**k Trump, F**k Every Single Trump Voter,' 'I'm STILL With Her'

-Actor-comedian Billy Eichner took to Twitter on Tuesday to bash President Donald Trump, his family, as well as all of the president’s supporters, a group of American voters of more than 74 million people, adding, “the rest of us need to make sure this never happens again.”
+Actor-comedian Billy Eichner, star of Disney’s 2019 remake of The Lion King, took to Twitter on Tuesday to bash President Donald Trump, his family, as well as all of the president’s supporters, a group of American voters of more than 74 million people, adding, “the rest of us need to make sure this never happens again.”

 “Fuck Trump, fuck his whole family, fuck anyone that chose to work with him and fuck every single Trump voter.
-The rest of us need to make sure this never happens again,” said the Most Likely to Murder actor.
+The rest of us need to make sure this never happens again,” said the Lyft-produced Billy on the Street star.
 “We’ve been warned.
 And guess what – I’m STILL with her you misogynist American dummies!!!
 Onwards.”

 Fuck Trump, fuck his whole family, fuck anyone that chose to work with him and fuck every single Trump voter.
 The rest of us need to make sure this never happens again.
 We’ve been warned.
 And guess what – I’m STILL with her you misogynist American dummies!!!
 Onwards! 💙🇺🇸